thanhmiyata/luan-van-tot-nghiep/complete_paper_combined.md

 **LangChain Agents** [9] provide a framework for building applications with LLMs, including agent-based systems with tool use and function calling.
 LangChain agents can use tools, maintain memory, and perform chain-of-thought reasoning.
 While LangChain offers similar agent orchestration concepts to CrewAI, we chose CrewAI for its explicit role-playing model and task delegation capabilities.
 Our work demonstrates how multi-agent collaboration can be applied specifically to NL2SQL, which has not been extensively explored in the LangChain ecosystem.

 **AutoGen** [8] enables multi-agent applications where agents can have conversations, use tools, and collaborate through various conversation patterns.
 AutoGen supports code execution and debugging, making it suitable for tasks requiring tool use.
 However, AutoGen's conversational model is less structured than our sequential pipeline approach, and it has not been applied to NL2SQL with specialized agent roles.
-Our work provides the first specialized multi-agent architecture for NL2SQL using a structured pipeline rather than conversational patterns.
+Our work applies a specialized multi-agent architecture for NL2SQL using a structured pipeline rather than conversational patterns.

 **Multi-Agent Systems for Complex Task Solving** [15] have demonstrated that specialized agents can outperform single agents for complex tasks requiring multiple steps, task decomposition, and collaboration.
 Research from ICML, NeurIPS, and ICLR has validated multi-agent approaches across various domains, showing improved accuracy, better error handling, and benefits of specialized roles.
 However, these general multi-agent papers provide theoretical foundation rather than NL2SQL-specific applications.
-Our work is among the first to apply specialized multi-agent architecture specifically to NL2SQL, demonstrating how agent specialization addresses systematic errors in database querying.
+Our work applies specialized multi-agent architecture to NL2SQL, demonstrating how agent specialization can address systematic errors in database querying.

 **Analysis and Limitations:** Multi-agent systems show promise for complex tasks, but their application to NL2SQL has been limited.
 Existing frameworks (CrewAI, LangChain, AutoGen) provide general-purpose agent orchestration but lack NL2SQL-specific agent designs.
 General multi-agent research validates the benefits of specialization and collaboration but does not address NL2SQL-specific challenges such as field selection accuracy, schema understanding, and SQL syntax correctness.
 The gap between general multi-agent frameworks and NL2SQL-specific requirements motivates our specialized architecture.

-**Positioning Our Work:** Our work is the first to apply specialized multi-agent architecture specifically to NL2SQL, designing six agents with NL2SQL-specific roles: Question Analyzer for intent and field identification, Schema Selector for schema filtering, Query Planner for logical planning, SQL Expert for code generation, SQL Validator for error checking, and SQL Refiner for single-pass query improvement.
+**Positioning Our Work:** Our work applies specialized multi-agent architecture to NL2SQL, designing six agents with NL2SQL-specific roles: Question Analyzer for intent and field identification, Schema Selector for schema filtering, Query Planner for logical planning, SQL Expert for code generation, SQL Validator for error checking, and SQL Refiner for single-pass query improvement.
 Unlike general-purpose multi-agent frameworks that use conversational or tool-using patterns, our system employs a structured sequential pipeline optimized for SQL generation with single-pass refinement.
 We leverage CrewAI's orchestration capabilities but contribute NL2SQL-specific agent designs, collaboration patterns, and error pattern awareness that address the unique challenges of database querying.

 ### 2.5 Tool Learning and Agentic RAG